tactivos/dotfiles/README.md

 ## What's on the box

 - **PullApprove**.
 Default configuration for `.pullapprove` with the common rules and criterias we share among different projects.
+- **Zappr**.
+Default configuration for `.zappr` with the common commit message patten we share among different projects.

 ## Contributing
 Feel free to provide updates, open pull-requests and create issues with questions or suggestions.
 We want to have a central place for this, and then it's up to you to download it, tweak it and such.